gratianlup/temp/docs/assembly-view.md

 ##### Profile

 Displays a menu with the slowest instructions, sorted by execution time in decreasing order.

-*Click* on a menu entry selects and brings the instruction into view.
+*Click* on a menu entry to select and bring the instruction into view.
 The red *Flame* icon jumps to the slowest instruction in the function.
 The +/- buttons jump to the next/previous slowest instruction in the sequence.